poing/laravel-elb/README.md

 This package provides middleware that *simplifies* using `HTTPS` with your Laravel app on AWS Elastic Beanstalk.

-It provides middleware that will ensure that your Laravel app will correctly recognize **secure** requests when running on Elastic Beanstalk with a Load Balancer **-and-** middleware that performs `HTTP` to `HTTPS` redirection.
+It provides middleware that will ensure that your Laravel app will correctly recognize **secure** requests when running on Elastic Beanstalk with a Load Balancer **-and-** middleware to perform `HTTP` to `HTTPS` redirection.

 Recognizing **secure** requests is *based* on the [gist](https://gist.github.com/peppeocchi/4f522663d7e88029daeba833c835df3d) that does the exact same thing.

 This package *eliminates* the necessity of using `.ebextensions` to handle `HTTP` to `HTTPS` redirection with the Apache `RewriteEngine` method.
 While allowing *some* traffic **not** to be redirected, *such as the Elastic Beanstalk HealthChecker*.

-> This package is the result of *frustration* trying to get the correct `RewriteCond` rules to **exclude** multiple conditions using the `.ebextensions` method.
-Handling the `HTTP` to `HTTPS` redirection with Laravel provided more *flexibility* with less headaches.
+> This package is the result of *frustration* from trying to get the correct `RewriteCond` rules to **exclude** multiple conditions using the `.ebextensions` method.
+Handling the `HTTP` to `HTTPS` redirection with Laravel provides more *flexibility* with less headaches.

 ## Installation
 You can install this package using [Composer](https://getcomposer.org/)